You love to sew.

 That said, sometimes cabinets and machine heads will fool you – but it is still safest to stay with the same sewing machine brand.
-That means a Minnesota model “A” should be moved to a Minnesota treadle or cabinet- don’t take a chance with a White or Domestic cabinet unless you going shopping with the machine head in tow so you can fit it on the spot.
+That means a Minnesota model “A” should be moved to a Minnesota treadle or cabinet- don’t take a chance with a White or Domestic cabinet.
+When you go shopping for a cabinet take the machine head with you so you can fit it on the spot.

 A good quality cabinet is scarcer than a good sewing machine head.

 And just so you know it is possible to construct a new top for an old treadle assembly.
 Read more about it here.